Remembering the heroes of 1993 Mumbai blasts

 So many dates, so many people, so many posts everyday for them!

-Every day we share so many different thoughts and pictures on social media expressing our sorrow of losing the brave hearts who died serving our country or left us because of unfortunate and catastrophic tragedies.
-But have you ever thought of what would you have to say to any one of them if they ever returned to this country?
+Every day we share so many different thoughts and pictures on social media expressing our sorrow of losing the brave hearts who died serving our country or left us because of unfortunate and catastrophic mishappenings.
+But have you ever thought of what you would have to say to any one of them if they ever returned to this world?

 There was a time we were scared of terrorists, other nations and wars.